Fairfield Horseshoe

-A guide to exploring the Lake District’s Fairfield Horseshoe + route map
+A guide to exploring the Lake District’s Fairfield Horseshoe and route map

 The Fairfield Horseshoe is a classic fell walk in the Lake District, England.
-It offers stunning views of the surrounding fells and is a popular route for experienced walkers.
-In this guide, I’ll take a closer look at my route, things to plan, kit list, how to get there and help you prepare for your own walk.
+It offers stunning views of the surrounding fells, Lake Windermere and the central fells, plus it is a popular route for experienced walkers at just over 17km ling.
+My guide covers, the route, things to plan, kit list, how to get there and help you prepare for your own walk.

 This guide also includes some of my photos and videos from my recent trip, plus the GPX and OS route map.